lachrist/aran/README.md

     * `'for'`
     * `'?:'`

-* `stringify`: only call for performing direct call to `eval` as defined in http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1.
+* `stringify`: only used to perform direct call to `eval` as defined in http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1.

 * `unary`: valid `Operator` are:
     * `'-'`